Abega1642/on-the-construction-of-real-numbers/README.md

 ##	About the [*SquareRoots*](src/main/java/dev/razafindratelo/sequences/SquareRoot.java) :

-`SquareRoot`implements an interface called `Sequence`.
+`SquareRoot`implements an abstract class called `Sequence` which is super class of all sequence that will be implemented in this program.
 This is the program where This repository focuses in.

-According to its implementation, we can find the expression of the sequence in the [SquareRoots](src/main/java/dev/razafindratelo/sequences/SquareRoot.java)`.sq_n` method.
+According to its implementation, we can find the expression of the sequence in the [SquareRoots](src/main/java/dev/razafindratelo/sequences/SquareRoot.java) the `kThValue` method.
+Which is naturaly the k-th value of the sequence at a given k. <p>$$ x_k $$</p>

 The mathematical expression of this sequence is the following :